Successful Results Gained by Our Florida Personal Injury Attorneys

 Monumental BP Gulf Oil Spill Settlement

 Under the terms of the settlement, which was approved by Judge Barbier in December 2012, BP is obligated to fully satisfy all eligible business and individual claims.
 BP estimated the value of the settlement at $7.8 billion, but there is no limit and all claimants’ damages that qualify under the terms of the agreement will be fully compensated.
 The settlement is broken down into two parts: The Economic and Property Damages Settlement and The Medical Benefits Settlement.
 The settlement will compensate class members for medical bills, damaged property and other economic losses.
-Gonzalez was additionally appointed as the settlement class counsel to represent each of the settlement classes.

 We have recovered multiple awards from those affected by the defective Chinese drywall, including: